Proboscis Monkeys, Borneo

 Getting to Borneo

-On arrival in Kota Kinabalu, we stayed at the HotelSixty3, which we booked through Booking.com.
-HotelSixty3 is a clean, safe hotel with family rooms.
-It is close to the Gaya Street Sunday Market and has a few restaurants within walking distance.
-So, after dropping our luggage, we headed out for food.
+Upon arrival in Kota Kinabalu, we checked into the HotelSixty3, which we booked through Booking.com.
+HotelSixty3 is a great option for travellers looking for a clean, safe hotel with family rooms.
+Located near to the Gaya Street Sunday Market, it offers several local restaurants within walking distance.
+After dropping off our luggage, we headed out to grab some tasty local food.

 Day 1: Sepilok & Bornean Sun Bear Centre